TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/LegacyInstallations.rst

 :file:`typo3conf/`
 ------------------

-Amongst others, this directory contains the files :file:`LocalConfiguration.php` and :file:`AdditionalConfiguration.php`.
-See chapter :ref:`Configuration files <configuration-files>` for details.

 This path can be retrieved from the Environment API, see :ref:`Environment-config-path`.

 .. _legacy-directory-typo3conf-autoload: